Salt Chlorinators : – for swimming pool applications

 - Water Temp Above 70 degrees Celsius – High water temperature may also dramatically shorten coating life.
 This can occur when water flow through the cell us reduced as a result of diverting water through a spa, waterfall, heater, etc. In such cases the cell may get very little water and overheat.

-- To reduce the 240 volt AC power to around 8 volts DC, (depending on which model you have installed ) this is the required current to produce sodium hypochlorite.
+- To reduce and convert the 240 Volt ac power to around 8 Volts DC, ( direct current – depending on which model you have installed ) this is the required current to produce sodium hypochlorite.
 The power pack must deliver enough voltage and current to make enough chlorine to do the job.
-Most units use between 6.2 Volts DC and 9.2 Volts DC and operate between 10 and 30 Amps.
+Most units use between 6.2 Volts dc and 9.2 Volts ac and operate between 10 and 30 Amps.

 - To control the operation of the cell – i.e., provide switching, water flow monitoring, gas sensing, etc.

-- To Provide a means of interconnecting the pool pump by providing a 240 Volt outlet socket and to house auxiliary equipment such as an automatic time switch, underwater pool light power supply etc
+- To Provide a means of interconnecting the pool pump by providing a 240 Volt ac outlet socket and to house auxiliary equipment such as an automatic time switch, underwater pool light power supply etc!.

 As a general guide 20 bathers need 1kg of chlorine and most domestic swimming pools need a minimum of 80 grams hypochlorite equivalent each day with 8 hours of filtration, to remain clean, clear and properly disinfected.
 One can vary the amount of chlorine and vary the amount of filtration, but one without the other will not clear the pool.

-Higher temperatures mean greater wear and tear on wires and other circuitry components which then become more prone to failure.
+Higher temperatures mean greater wear and tear on cables / wires and other circuitry components which then become more prone to failure.

 Selection of a Suitable Unit :

-A number of factors affect the selection of a salt chlorinator, apart from personal preferences.
+There are many good, well designed salt chlorinators available today and there are a number of factors which affect the selection of a salt chlorinator, apart from personal preferences.
 These are based on the chlorine requirements for similar sized pools and will include the following:

-- Sizes of the pool or spa – Larger pools need larger capacity salt chlorinators, in some instances 2 or more chlorinators need to be installed in parallel to produce the required amount of chlorine for that pool.
+- Sizes of the pool or spa & location – Larger pools need larger output capacity salt chlorinators, in some instances 2 or more chlorinators need to be installed in parallel to produce the required amount of chlorine demand per hour for that pool.